glasnt/blog/_posts/2015-05-06-on-public-speaking.md

 	  - palms should face outward, and be inviting

 	 - Presenter presentation
-	  - makeup is ok, if it makes you comfortable and confident (also helpful if talk is recorded)
+	  - make-up is ok, if it makes you comfortable and confident (also helpful if talk is recorded)
 	  - hair - up is very formal, but just don't touch it during

 	 - There is always more to learn